Now you’re ready to start adding information to your ORCID page!

 ORCID has a feature that automatically searches Uberwizard for your grant history and links it up to your account.
 You can also add your funding history manually.

 Cite publications you’ve authored or co-authored here.
 ORCID’s “search and link” tool allows you to search a dozen ORCID member organizations for publications you’ve authored.
 If you prefer, you can also import a BibTeX file, or simply enter your publication history manually.
+For complete instructions on updating your works, automatically or manually, see this link.

 You may choose to grant ORCID-affiliated organizations you trust permission to automatically update your information.